 Prong settings (either 5 or 6 prongs) are very popular for pear shaped diamonds.
 The prongs securely hold the diamond in place without covering up too much, with one prong placed on the tip, to protect it from damage as mentioned above.

-This ring features 5 prongs, with one prong in a larger v-shape specifically to protect the point of the diamond, while this 6-prong setting opts for a little less protection but more space to show off the stone.
+This ring from James Allen features 5 prongs, with one prong in a larger v-shape specifically to protect the point of the diamond, while this 6-prong setting also from James Allen opts for a little less protection but more space to show off the stone.

 Bezel settings give the most safety for the center diamond, by fully encircling the stone with a metal outer ring.
 A bezel setting is modern, minimalist, and practical.
 The tradeoff is that the diamond is not shown off as much as with a prong setting, and you may not get the same brilliant sparkle.
-Check out this mini pear shape diamond ring.
+Check out this mini pear shape diamond ring from Blue Nile.

 A halo setting offers a stunning all-round sparkle, accentuating the unique shape of the diamond with a number of smaller diamonds forming a ring around it.
 These smaller diamonds make the center diamond appear larger, making for a truly glamorous design.

-Here is an example of the kind of brilliant shine that’s possible with a halo setting and a pear cut diamond.
+Here is an example from James Allen of the kind of brilliant shine that’s possible with a halo setting and a pear cut diamond.

 Finally, for a stunning and unique design, you can go with a tension setting.
 These settings work great with pear shaped diamonds, as one side of the setting curls around the pointed edge and protects it from damage.